pawanlamba/mlai-blog/_posts/2020-06-15-Min_Max_Loss_Revisting_Classification_Loss.md

 **Supervised Setup**<br/>

-For supervised training we can setup this as either loss from the label embedding layer with constraints in tensorflow.
+For supervised training, we can set up this as either loss from the label embedding layer with constraints in TensorFlow.
 Something we did in the [Partial Tagged Data Classification]({{site.baseurl}}/Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data) post.
-This could be costly when we have large number of classes.
+This could be costly when we have a large number of classes.

-Alternate implementation is with negative sampling(not among samples but among classes).
+An alternate implementation is with negative sampling(not among samples but classes).

 Setup Diagram Below

 ![Training SetUp]({{site.baseurl}}/assets/images/post_id_20200615/training_setup.svg)

 Where
-- Label Encoder is an Label Embedding Layer.
+- Label Encoder is a Label Embedding Layer.
 - Feat Encoder is a neural network for feature transformations.
-- We Feed postive(1) or negative label(-1) on the respective cosine losses.
+- We Feed positive(1) or negative label(-1) on the respective cosine losses.
-For other distance metric we can choose according.
+For other distance metrics, we can choose accordingly.

 **Supervised Experiment**
-We keep the data setup same from the previous post and train the model using below code.
+We keep the data setup similar to the previous post and train the model using the below code.

 **Goal**: Classify common class as part of both classes.